 and an EXCEL sheet which illustrates the implementation status of each action item.

-The WORD report is based on WTSA-16 C 0035 which was the final version of the action plan for the study period 2013-2016 as provided to WTSA-16, and has been updated to include further development since September 2016, in particular outcomes of Study Groups (SG12 and SG16 in January 2017, SG11 and SG13 in February 2017, and SG17 in March 2017) meetings.
-Note – The outcomes of the March 2017 SG20, April 2017 SG2 and SG3 meetings could not be reflected in time for this document; they will be reflected in a future version then.
+The WORD report is based on WTSA-16 C 0035 which was the final version of the action plan for the study period 2013-2016 as provided to WTSA-16, and has been updated to include further development since September 2016, in particular outcomes of Study Groups (SG12 and SG16 in January 2017, SG11 and SG13 in February 2017, SG17 and SG20 in March 2017, SG2 and SG3 in April 2017) meetings.

 The EXCEL sheet allows all Action Items to be displayed on a single sheet of paper, or sorted by any of the columns, such as all those for TSB action, or all those requiring a report to Council, etc. It also uses colors to visualize the completion status of action items.
 The EXCEL sheet illustrates the implementation of action items in figures, in summary: